pfptcommunity/pfptcommunity/README.md

 Both Microsoft Power BI and Excel can directly fetch JSON data from an REST endpoint.
 See the [Microsoft doc](https://docs.microsoft.com/en-us/power-query/connectors/web/web) for more information.
 Below you can see and download a sample Excel sheet that fetches data from the People endpoint(s).

+The Amazon S3 REST API uses the standard HTTP Authorization header to pass authentication information.
+(The name of the standard header is unfortunate because it carries authentication information, not authorization.)
+Under the Amazon S3 authentication scheme, the Authorization header has the following form:

 | Action  | Description |
 | ------------- | ------------- |
 | [Watch Video on YouTube](https://youtu.be/7YYsYpm84gE) | Short demonstration of the tap_api_people.xlsx sample sheet |